Indra7875/collection/Collection/Collection.md

 ```

-- The elementsof the priority queue are ordered according to the natural ordering, or by a Comparator provided at queue construction time, depending on which constructor is used.
+- The elements of the priority queue are ordered according to the natural ordering, or by a Comparator provided at queue construction time, depending on which constructor is used.

-##### Comparable Inteface
+##### Comparable Interface
 - A comparable interface is used to order the objects of the user defined class.
 - This interface is found in java.lang package
-- Comparable interface contains only one method named comapredTo(Object).
+- Comparable interface contains only one method named comparedTo(Object).
 - It provides a single sorting sequence only. i.e. You can sort the elements on the basis of single data member only.
 - It modifies the actual class.